Japanese artist Fujiko Nakaya has created a magical, ambient installation that allows people to have a feeling of walking through clouds.

 As one visitor said, "What a pleasure it is to disappear here, to reappear there, and to play with this artificial nature.
 What an intense pleasure it is becoming hypersensitive to every little sound as soon as we find ourselves temporarily in a fog.
 And one’s head becomes lighter by the body’s disappearance while the hands ceaselessly reach out to scrutinize the invisible and the unknown."

-It will definitely realize some childhood fantasies that involves walking on clouds.
+It will definitely realize some childhood fantasies of walking on clouds.

 [via My Modern Metropolis]